 If the gun is fired in an area designated by local ordinance as a populated area, then a drive-by shooting is a category B felony.
 The sentence includes:

 - 1 – 10 years in Nevada State Prison; and/or

 If the gun is fired in an area not designated by city or county ordinance as a populated area, then the drive-by shooting is a misdemeanor.
 The punishment includes:

 - up to 6 months in jail; and/or

 Drive-by shooting cases are extremely fact-specific.
-Where, when, and how the incident occurred will determine the most effective defenses in fighting charges.
-Common defense strategies include the following:
+Where, when, and how the incident occurred will determine the how best to fight the charges.

 - The shooting was lawful.
 There are some situations where drive-by shootings are perfectly legal in Nevada.
 Examples include hunters (as long as they are abiding by NRS 503.010(2)) or police officers while performing official duties.
 In some cases, there may also be licensed shooting ranges where practicing shooting from a vehicle is lawful.